Joe Shannon (politician)

-Joseph Bernard Shannon (March 17, 1867 – March 28, 1943) was a Democratic political boss in Kansas City, Missouri, who was a rival to the more dominant James Pendergast political machine in the late 19th and the early 20th centuries.
+Joseph Bernard Shannon (March 17, 1867 – March 28, 1943) was an American Democratic political boss in Kansas City, Missouri, who was a rival to the more dominant James Pendergast political machine in the late 19th and the early 20th centuries.

 Early life

 Joseph Bernard Shannon was born on March 17, 1867, in St. Louis, Missouri, and moved in his youth to Girard, Kansas.
 His father died in Girard from an accident.
 He moved to Kansas City, Missouri, in 1879 where he was a constable and a city-market master, and he attended night school at Central High School and Spalding Business College.
 He studied law, was admitted to the bar in 1905.

 Career

 Shannon began to practice law in Kansas City.

 His faction was called the "rabbits" because its power base derived from those who lived along the Missouri River and the Kansas River.
-His rival was the "goats" and derived its power from those living in the hills of Kansas City and was headed by James Pendergast and then his brother Tom Pendergast.
+His rival were the "goats" and derived power from those living in the hills of Kansas City and was headed by James Pendergast and upon his retirement sometime in 1910, his brother Tom Pendergast.
+Shannon and the Pendergasts were all members of the Democratic Party but frequently clashed in local elections, either directly or through supported candidates on issues such as Prohibition, the influence of saloon-owners in local politics, and the Democratic Party's nominee for Kansas City's mayoral and alderman races.